 Personal Information Stealing

 Storage and distribution: In addition, botnets are used to search for vulnerabilities of not yet infected devices, install new copies of themselves, and even become the storage of other viruses, trojans, and downloaders of different botnets networks.
-As you can see, the victim could potentially be faced with a whole range of different troubles.
+As you can see, the victim could be faced with a range of various troubles.

 Useful Tips: How to Prevent Botnets